Tucson Otoplasty Ear Surgery Information, Benefits and Risks

 If you choose to have your procedure in the office

-You should take your prescribed medication one hour prior to your surgical time.
+You will take your prescribed medication 1 hour before surgery.
 You will need someone to drive you to and from your procedure because of the medications you will be taking.
-We will bring you back to the procedure room where Dr. Maloney will mark the surgical site and make final preparations for the procedure.
+When you arrive, you will be brought to the procedure room where Dr. Maloney will mark the surgical site and make final preparations for the procedure.
 You will then relax on the surgical table and we will clean your ears with a pre-surgical scrub.
-Sterile towels will be placed and Dr. Maloney will begin the operation.
+Sterile towels will be placed around the surgery area and Dr. Maloney will begin the operation.

 How is an otoplasty performed?

-The operation takes about 1-2 hours depending on what needs to be done to the ears.
+The surgery takes 1 to 2 hours depending on what needs to be done to the ears.
 After numbing medication is injected, Dr. Maloney will make an incision along the back of the ear.
-From here, he can fix the asymmetry, malformation or any protrusions by making adjustments to the skin and cartilage.
-Dissolvable sutures and a dressing will be placed and you will be ready to go home (recovery is about an hour for people who choose to go to the surgical center).
+From here, he can fix the asymmetry, malformation or protrusion by making adjustments to the skin and cartilage.
+Dissolvable sutures and a dressing will be applied.
+After a few minutes at the office or 1 hour at the surgery center, you will be ready to go home.

 What should I expect after an otoplasty?

-You will wear a compression dressing over your ears to minimize swelling and bruising.
+You will wear a compression dressing over your ear(s) to minimize swelling and bruising.
 You may ooze some fluid from the incisions onto your dressing, but this is normal.
-Sleep with your head elevated for the first few days to help with bruising and swelling.
-You should rest and eat a healthy diet that is high in protein to speed up recovery.
-You should also avoid alcohol and refrain from smoking.
+Sleep with your head elevated for the first few days to help minimize swelling.
+Rest and eat a healthy, high-protein diet to speed up recovery.
+Drink plenty of fluids, avoid alcohol and refrain from smoking.
 All surgeons recommend early and frequent ambulation after surgery to reduce the risk of blood clot formation in the legs and to speed up recovery.
-Your ears will be swollen after surgery.
-You may have some bruising.
-It takes about three weeks to see results, so be patient during the recovery process.
-You may remove your dressings and shower 1-3 days after surgery depending on what the office tells you.
-At this time you can use the workout headband for compression instead of the bulky dressing.
-You will return to the office for your first post-operative exam 1-3 days after surgery.
+Your ears will be swollen after surgery and you may have some bruising.
+It takes about 3 weeks to see results, so be patient during the healing process.
+You may remove your dressings and shower 1 to 3 days after surgery, depending on what the office staff advises.
+At this time, you can use a workout headband for compression instead of the bulky dressing.
+You will return to the office for your first postoperative exam 1 to 3 days after surgery.
 A low-grade fever is not unusual after any surgical procedure.
-If you have any questions during the recovery phase, please do not hesitate to call our office any time, day or night.
+If you have any questions during the recovery phase, please call our office any time, day or night.

 What are the benefits of an otoplasty?